apiato/documentation/docs/components/main-components/controllers.md

 ## Rules

+- All API Controllers:
-- All API Controllers MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Controllers` directory.
+  - MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Controllers` directory.
+  - MUST extend the `App\Ship\Parents\Controllers\ApiController` class.
+  - MUST format their responses via a [Transformer](transformers).
+- All Web Controllers:
-- All web Controllers MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Controllers` directory.
+  - MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Controllers` directory.
-- All API Controllers MUST extend the `App\Ship\Parents\Controllers\ApiController` class.
-- All web Controllers MUST extend the `App\Ship\Parents\Controllers\WebController` class.
+  - MUST extend the `App\Ship\Parents\Controllers\WebController` class.
+- Controllers:
-- Controllers MUST only call the `run` or `transactionalRun` method of Actions.
+  - MUST only call the `run` or `transactionalRun` method of Actions.
-- Controllers SHOULD pass the Request object to the Action instead of passing data from the request.
+  - SHOULD pass the Request object to the Action instead of passing data from the request.

 ## Folder Structure